sawaiz/.dotfiles/readme.md

 nano ~/.ssh/id_rsa
 chmod 600 ~/.ssh/*
 ```
-In the shortcuts, change the config directory command, to point tho the correct config file `-c "%USERPROFILE%\.minttyrc"`.
+In the shortcuts, change the config directory command, to point tho the correct config file `-c "%LOCALAPPDATA%\lxss\home\%USERNAME%\.minttyrc"` and change the default shell from `-t /bin/bash` to `-t /bin/zsh`.

 ## Applications
 Command for installing all the applicaitons below.